What we do

 Play is a powerful therapeutic tool for children and young people.
 Our play therapists use a variety of approaches, including intensive interaction, floor therapy, creative workshops, lunchtime groups and daily drop-in sessions.

 We understand that animals can support students if they are having a difficult time and that animals can give our students courage, confidence and companionship.
-We are lucky enough to have access to a support dog called Charlie and a reading dog called Benji who are essential members of our transitions team.
-Through a referrals process, where applicable, we are also able to offer access to The Donkey Sanctuary.
+We are lucky enough to have access to a support dog called Shabba and the guinea pigs Pepper and Pandora, who are essential members of our transitions team.
+Through a referral process, where applicable, we are also able to offer access to The Donkey Sanctuary.

 Animal-assisted Intervention can improve young people's mental, physical, social and emotional functioning.
 Depending on the needs of the child it many include different animals used in the session, including horses (also called equine-assisted therapy), dogs (also called canine-assisted therapy), guinea pigs, rabbits and reptiles to name but a few.